When a natural disaster strikes, Regence is here to support your care needs

 We don’t recommend stockpiling prescription medications for emergency kits.
 Prescription drugs have expiration dates, and some require special handling and storage.
 We can’t guarantee the safety or efficacy of medications stored for a long period of time.

 - Make a list of prescription and over-the-counter medications and dosages you take regularly.
 Keep your list and phone numbers for your doctors and pharmacies in a waterproof bag or container.

 - Carry your member ID card at all times.
-Regence or our pharmacy benefits manager can help you get an emergency supply of any lost or damaged medication.
-You can also download the Regence app to access your member information from a mobile device, assuming service is available.
+We can help you get an emergency supply of any lost or damaged medication.
+You can also download the Regence app to access your member information from a mobile device.

 - Reorder your medications as soon as you are able.
 Consider ordering a 90-day supply through home delivery or 90-day pharmacies, and don’t wait until you are out of medication to refill your prescription.